 TaxSlayer Pro Premium users can use PaperCut to securely send encrypted tax documents to their clients without leaving TaxSlayer Pro.
 If you use the Classic version of TaxSlayer Pro, you can also encrypt tax documents using a file archiving tool called 7-Zip.
 It's free for both individual and commercial use.

 View the "7-Zip Attachment" video below for a demonstration of how to use 7-Zip to encrypt and password-protect a document.
-After following this procedure, you can send the document to your client via email and send the password in a separate manner, such as by phone or text.
+After following this procedure, you can send the document to your client via email and send the password separately, such as by phone or text.
 Sending the document and password in separate communication channels ensures that compromising one account doesn’t result in the attacker gaining access to the document you provided the client.

 7-Zip is available for download here.
 At the top of the Download page you will download the ".exe" file for either "7-Zip for 32-bit Windows" or "7-Zip for 64-bit Windows x64".
 If you know your Windows system type is 64-bit, select the 64-bit ".exe" Download link, otherwise select the 32-bit Download link.

 Open the file that downloaded and click Install.
 When it finishes installing, click Close.

 - In Windows, locate the document you wish to encrypt and send.
 For example, if you printed a tax return to PDF and saved a copy to a folder called "Tax Returns" on the C drive, open a Windows File Explorer window and navigate to